-mappedWhenManaged If this resource is True, then the widget's window will automatically be reportCallback A list of functions to invoke whenever the managed child widget changes size or position.

-screen The screen on which this widget is displayed.
-This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is y The location of the upper left outside corner of this widget in its parent.
+mappedWhenManaged If this resource is True , then the widget's window will automatically be mapped by the Toolkit when it is realized and managed. numChildren The number of children in this composite widget. reportCallback A list of functions to invoke whenever the managed child widget changes size or position. screen The screen on which this widget is displayed.
+This is not a settable resource. sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is False . translations The event bindings associated with this widget. x y The location of the upper left outside corner of this widget in its parent.